beddalumia/MOTTlab/ROADMAP.md

 ## Milestone III: imaginary-axis formalism and new entries to the zoo

-- [ ] Write a Matsubara solver and overload the existing function to work with imaginary frequencies.
+- [x] Write an efficient analytic continuation to the imaginary-axis, so to retrieve the Matsubara representation of gloc and sloc.

+- [ ] Overload the quantities that can be computed with both real- and imaginary-axis formalism.
+Determine which version is to be preferred and when.

 - [ ] Add relevant quantities that are accessible only via Mastubara summations [e.g. double occupancy, ref. to `Phys.
 Rev. B 93, 155162 (2016)`]